LoyolaChicagoBooks/cder/source/timers.rst

    :language: java
    :linenos:

-As in the previous section [REF], we can run this test as an in-container instrumentation test or out-of-container using a simulated environment such as Robolectric.
+As in section :ref:`sec_Events`, we can run this test as an in-container instrumentation test or out-of-container using a simulated environment such as Robolectric.